jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ---

 **Classic stories**: are good stories about real-life problems.
-A protagonist leaves her typical day and builds up the courage to think of the big picture.
-That she acts to overcome a newfound problem, or no one else will.
+A protagonist leaves her typical day and builds up the courage to think of the big picture—.that she acts to overcome a newfound problem, or no one else will.

 "The ice-caps are melting!", says the heroic polar bear, and "I'm going to teach us all to fish!"

 If only it was that simple.

 But that's the point.
-To a protagonist, solutions are that simple, and she'll show everyone the way and save the community from disaster.
+To a protagonist, solutions are that simple, that's why heroes take the plunge first to show everyone the way and save the community from disaster.

-In a classic story, the protagonist marches to solve the problem.
 Which forces the antagonist to repeatedly try to stop her.
 No one knows who'll win, which makes the hero all the braver for fighting.
-Both sides—and their supporters—fight to create or control levers of power like magic books, big bombs, or the secret lesson that'll teach polar bears how to fish.
+Both sides—and their supporters—fight to create or control levers of power like magic books, love potions, or the secret lesson to make humans use renewable power.

 There's no way to know which stories will reasonate with audiences.
 Still, only classic stories can resonate with audiences and become archetypes like _Cinderella_, _Romeo and Juliette_, _The Matrix_, and _Star Wars_.